 Income-Driven Repayment Changes

-On April 19, 2022, the Department of Education also announced landmark changes to income-driven repayment plans to help people qualify for non-PSLF student loan forgiveness after 20-25 years of repayment under a qualifying IDR plan.
+The Department of Education also announced landmark changes to income-driven repayment plans to help people qualify for non-PSLF student loan forgiveness after 20-25 years of repayment under a qualifying IDR plan.

 What has changed for Income-Driven Repayment (IDR) forgiveness